 - Masks are required inside the building and during any outdoor multi-person interactions.
 Those without masks will not be permitted into the building.
 The only exception to this is children 2 years of age or younger.
 Volunteers and staff may assist over the phone or outside the building at their discretion.

 - Visitors should ring the doorbell if locked or enter the lobby in the designated spots and await further instruction.

 - Visitors will be asked to register at the front desk with their name and phone number, should future contact tracing be necessary.

 - Visitor spots are reserved for those seeking services (SNAP, Pet Pantry food, trap rental, etc.) and those seriously interested in adopting.

 - Those with appointments for surrender of animals, foster pick up, adoption, etc. are advised to follow our modified appointment protocol (read more here).

-- Because of our public closure, applications for adoption may be submitted online for consideration.
-A volunteer will follow-up via phone or email to discuss next steps.
+- Applications for adoption may be submitted in person or online for consideration.
 We ask that you be patient in our response to inquires during this unique and ever-changing time.
 Individuals interested adopting from PAWS should visit our pages for dog adoption or cat adoption as appropriate.

-- Those with a cat or dog to surrender to PAWS should follow all normal rehoming protocol as outlined on our website.
+- Rehoming an Animal: Those with a cat or dog to surrender to PAWS should follow all normal rehoming protocol as outlined on our website.
 Please seek alternate rehoming resources as much as possible, as our intakes may be delayed.

 ANIMALS AND COVID-19: